carefree0910/carefree-drawboard-doc/docs/getting-started/index.md

 :::info
 The register mechanism is important to make the whole system:
-* More decoupled.
-You can now define plugins freely without worrying about any side effects.
+* More **decoupled**.
+You can now build plugins freely without worrying about any side effects.
-* More extensible.
+* More **extensible**.
 If you want to use plugins implemented by others, you can simply import & register them.

 See [Register Mechanism](/docs/plugins#register-mechanism) for more details.
 :::